MATH203 Calculus of Several Variables

 This paper is particularly relevant to Mathematics, Statistics and Physics majors, but should appeal to a wide variety of students, including those studying Computer Science, Chemistry, Surveying or any discipline requiring a quantitative analysis of systems and how they change with space and time.
-MATH 203 is a prerequisite for MATH 304 (Partial Differential Equations), MATH 306 (Geometry of Curves and Surfaces), MATH 361 (Numerical Analysis).
+MATH 203 is a prerequisite for MATH 304 (Partial Differential Equations), MATH 306 (Geometry of Curves and Surfaces), COMO 303 (Numerical Analysis).

 The paper will cover the following topics:

 - Vector-valued functions, vector fields, scalar fields

 - Gradient, divergence and curl